mumoshu/aws-secret-operator/README.md

 > Note that `aws-secret-operator` intentionally disallow omitting `VersionId` or specifying `VersionStage` as it makes you difficult to trigger updates to Pods in response to AWS secrets changes.
+>
+> Run a script like [update-aws-secret-ids](https://github.com/mumoshu/aws-secret-operator/blob/master/scripts/update-aws-secret-ids) in order to automate bumping VersionId in your configuration files.

 Create a custom resource `awssecret` named `example` that points the SecretsManager secret: